airbrake/airbrake-js/README.md

 });
 ```

-Filters can be also used to modify notice payload, e.g. to set environment and application version:
+Filters can be also used to modify notice payload, e.g. to set the environment and application version:

 ```js
 airbrake.addFilter(function(notice) {